mars-monkey/distro-concepts/jovarkos-concept.md

 # My JovarkOS concept
-This concept is feasibly possible to make with relatively minimal actual development, mostly just configuration.
-It's goal is to look great, be easy for new users, have the best defaults, retain power-user level customizability, and incorporate new and useful software.
-It is not ideal because it takes already existing software and puts the best stuff together out of the box.
+This concept is my opinion on the direction JovarkOS should take in order to achieve its goals of usability, performance, and stability out of the box on the desktop.
 ## System Base
 * Based on Arch Linux
 * XanMod edge default kernel, XanMod stable as backup